ellisztamas/1001crosses/readme.md

 ## Author information

 * Data collection:
-    * Crosses by Fernando Rabanal and multipe assistants.
+    * Crosses by Fernando Rabanal, Polina Novikova, Viktoria Nizhynska, Pamela Korte and Viktor Voronin.
     * Maintenance of subsequent generations, phenotyping and tissue collection by Joanna Gunis.
     * Wet lab work by Viktoria Nyzhynska
 * Analyses run by Tom Ellis based on previous work by Fernando Rabanal and Pieter Clauw.
 * Principle investigator: Magnus Nordborg

-## Acknoweldgements
+## Acknowledgements

 We thank members of the Nordborg group over many years for constructive feedback about the project.